prismicio-community/r19/docs/07-how-it-works.md

 # How It Works

-`rpc-ts` uses the following flow to process procedures over the network.
+`r19` uses the following flow to process procedures over the network.

 ```mermaid
 flowchart TB